zakhenry/blog-posts/posts/observable-workers-deep-dive/post.md

 Points of interest in this component:
 - we construct a new `FormControl` for the book selection, then immediately set up an observable that observes the `valueChanges` of that control
 - we do the same thing for the search terms
-- next we construct the `private searchResults$: Observable<SearchResults>` using these two observables, it calls out to the service that we just defined earlier
+- next we construct the `private searchResults$: Observable<SearchResults>` using the previous two observables, it calls out to the service that we just defined earlier
 - the last two public members observe the `searchResults$`, the first extracting the matching paragraphs, the second extracting the search progress information

 Next let's take a look how this will be displayed in the template: